Markovianization with approximate unitary designs: Results

-Formally, $\Upsilon$ is the Choi state~\cite{watrous_2018} of the quantum process, which translates temporal correlations between timesteps into spatial correlations.
-When it is written as a matrix product operator, the bond dimension of $\Upsilon$ indicates the Hilbert space dimension of a memory system that could mediate these correlations.
+The convenience of using the Choi state $\Upsilon$ is that it translates temporal correlations between timesteps into spatial correlations.
+Furthermore, as detailed in the Methods section on the process tensor, $\Upsilon$ can be efficiently described when written as a matrix product operator~\cite{PhysRevA.97.012127, Verstraete_2004}, whose bond dimension represents the dimension of a quantum environment that could mediate the non-Markovian correlations.
 In particular, when the bond dimension is one, the process is Markovian.
-Specifically, a process $\Upsilon^\markov$ is Markovian if and only if it has the form $\Upsilon^\markov=\bigotimes_{i=1}^k\mc{E}_{i:i-1}$, with $\mc{E}_{j:i}$ a CPTP map on the system connecting the $i$-th to the $i+1$-th time~\cite{PhysRevLett.120.040405, Simon_Operational}.
-This quantum Markov condition allows for a precise quantification of memory effects.
-It contains the classical Markov condition, and deviations from it can account for popular witnesses of quantum non-Markovianity~\cite{RevModPhys.88.021002}.
-Importantly, it allows for operationally meaningful measures of non-Markovianity.
-For instance, if we want to the distinguish a given non-Markovian process from a Markov process, we measure the distance to the closest Markov process for a choice of metric.
-A natural choice is the diamond norm:
+Specifically, a process $\Upsilon^\markov$ is Markovian if and only if it has the form

+with $\mc{E}_{j:i}$ a \texttt{CPTP} map on the system connecting the $i$\textsuperscript{th} to the $i+1$\textsuperscript{th} time~\cite{PhysRevLett.120.040405, Simon_Operational}.
+This quantum Markov condition in Eq.~\eqref{eq: upsilon markov} allows for a precise quantification of memory effects; it is fully consistent with the classical Markov condition, and contains all of the popular witnesses of quantum non-Markovianity~\cite{RevModPhys.88.021002}.
+Importantly, it allows for operationally meaningful measures of non-Markovianity: for instance, the relative entropy of the process tensor with respect to its marginals, which happen to be the closest Markovian process tensor, i.e. $\mc{N}_\mc{S} :=\min_{\Upsilon^\markov}\mc{S}(\Upsilon\|\Upsilon^\markov)$, quantifies the probability of mistaking $\Upsilon$ and $\Upsilon^\markov$, which decreases in the number of realisations of the process $n$ as $\exp(-n\mc{N}_\mc{S})$.

+For the current considerations, a natural choice is the so-called diamond norm.
+Just as trace distance is a natural metric for differentiating two quantum states, in the sense of having a clear operational definition, the natural distance for differentiating two quantum channels is the diamond norm, which allows for the use of additional ancillas~\cite{PhysRevA.71.062310}.
+We are interested in optimally differentiating between a non-Markovian process from a Markovian one, which leads to the multi-time diamond distance: